Updated March 20, 2019

 Durham and Smith Earn Promotion

 HSOP faculty members Dr. Spencer Durham and Dr. Forrest Smith have been approved for promotion, Dean Richard Hansen announced Monday.
-Durham is promoted to Associate Clinical Professor while Smith is promoted to full Professor.
+Durham is promoted to Associate Clinical Professor while Smith is promoted to Professor.
 The promotions are effective Oct.
 1, 2019.
 Durham has been with HSOP since 2013 as a faculty member in the Department of Pharmacy Practice.
 He also maintains a practice site with the Central Alabama Veterans Administration.
 Smith has been a faculty member at HSOP since 1987 in the Department of Drug Discovery and Development.
 He currently serves as the Director of Graduate Programs at HSOP.

 Kaddoumi Recruiting for Research Study